PeterHickman/dkr/README.md

 ## A little magic

 One minor addition I have added is the `#IGNORE` command for the `Dockerfile`.
 This will add the arguments to the `.dockerignore` file so you can make sure that all the information needed to build a docker image is in one place

+And another one is `#VOLUME xxx` which will add a `-v xxx` argument when running the container